LLC Operating Agreement series: Management Structure

-Over the next few months we’ll be discussing some of the common terms of a Limited Liability Company (LLC) operating agreement in-depth in a series of posts.
-The operating agreement can be thought of as providing the laws of the business.
-The operating agreement provides the rights and obligations of the members including members’ management abilities and economic interests.
-Without an operating agreement, Washington LLCs are governed by the default provisions provided in Chapter 25.15 of the Revised Code of Washington.
+Over the next few months we’ll be discussing some of the common terms of an Limited Liability Company operating agreement in a series of posts.
+The operating agreement provides the framework for operating and managing the business.
+The operating agreement provides the rights and obligations of the members, including members’ management abilities and economic interests.
+Without an operating agreement, Washington LLCs are governed by the default provisions provided in RCW 25.15 .
 In this first post, we’ll discuss the management structures and choices available for an LLC.

-In Washington, the LLC statute is incredibly flexible.
-LLCs are easily adaptable to the changing needs or circumstances of the members.
+In Washington, the LLC statutes are incredibly flexible.
+LLCs are easily adaptable to the changing needs or circumstances of the members and the business.
 There’s also flexibility when choosing the management structure of the company.
 The primary constraint on the management structure of an LLC is the imagination of the individuals drafting the LLC operating agreement.

 Two Primary Choices

-In the beginning, members of an LLC will need to decide between the two primary choices of management structures.
-There are two basic LLC management structures: (1) LLC members may select representative management (manager managed); or (2) LLC members may directly manage the company (member managed).
-Under Washington law, the default management structure is member managed.
-If LLC members elect to be manager managed rather than member managed, the LLC’s certificate of formation must state so explicitly.
-If the LLC is manager managed, the operating agreement should include details about how the managers are to be selected, the length of a manager’s term, and under what circumstances managers can be removed.
+In the beginning, members of an LLC will need to decide between the two primary choices of management structures: (1) LLC members may select one or more managers (manager-managed); or (2) LLC members may collectively manage the company (member-managed).
+Under Washington law, the default management structure is member-managed.
+If LLC members elect to be manager-managed instead, the LLC can indicate this in its operating agreement.
+If the LLC is manager-managed, the operating agreement should include details about how the managers are to be selected, the length of a manager’s term, and under what circumstances managers can be removed.

 What Can They Do and How Do They Do It

-Within the two primary structures, the management structure can be arranged in any number of ways.
-But it is most common to break down the management provisions of an operating agreement into two categories (what and how): (1) provisions affecting what actions managers can take, and (2) provisions affecting how managers make decisions.
+Within the two primary structures, management can be arranged in a variety of ways.
+It is common to break down the management provisions of an operating agreement into two categories (what and how): (1) provisions affecting what actions managers can take, and (2) provisions affecting how managers make decisions.